Prompting

 option allows you to give aliases to your prompts.
 These aliases

-can be used when answer prompts either through the command line, node, or a
+can be used when answering prompts either through the command line, node, or a

 {